fastoch/Deploying-Windows-with-ADK-MDT-and-WDS/README.md

 ```

 In the DHCP console, if we right-click on IPv4 and click on "define vendor classes", we should now see our 3 classes.
 Same thing if we go to our IPv4 scope and click on "Policies": we should see the 3 policies we've just defined.

+## Testing PXE boot on BIOS and UEFI machines

+We can now test PXE boot in different modes by:
+- modifying the Firmware type in our VM client settings (W10 can be BIOS or UEFI while W11 has to be set to UEFI)
+- and then try to run a PXE boot for each VM to confirm that it is working for both BIOS and UEFI modes

 ---
 **sources**: